loretoparisi/netflix_challenge/data/good_predictions/README.txt

         * SVD_GAMMA_P_U = 0.007

+RBM_QUAL_3.315: This was generated on May 21.
+RBM was run on all with 30 factors and 120 iterations.
+The parameters were the same as those in RBM_QUAL_4.597.

+RBM_QUAL_4.186: This was generated on May 21.
+RBM was run on all with 50 factors and 120 iterations.
+The parameters were the same as those in RBM_QUAL_4.597.

+RBM_QUAL_4.597: This was generated on May 21.
+RBM was run on all with 300 factors and 120 iterations.
+The following parameters were used:
+    * rbm_alpha = 0.001
+    * rbm_beta = 0.002
+    * dec = 0.002

 RBM_QUAL_4.522: This was generated on May 14.
 RBM was run on all with 400 factors and 60 iterations.
 The following parameters were used:
     * rbm_alpha = 0.001